wazuh/wazuh-dashboard-plugins/README.md

 ## Welcome

-This repository contains a set of plugins for [Wazuh dashboard][dashboard].
+This repository contains a set of plugins for [Kibana][dashboard].

 Wazuh is a security detection, visibility, and compliance open source project.
 Wazuh helps you to gain deeper security visibility into your infrastructure by monitoring hosts at an operating system and application level.

 You can learn more about it at [wazuh.com][web]